Defy1x/Hot-Restaurant/requirements/phases.md

 ## Phase I - For this first phase, aim to write out the pieces that will need to be programmed to create the functionality of your application.
 Try to break it into 6-7 pieces

 * Create the front-end (visuals) for home page, reservation form, and reservation views.
+(DONE)

-* Create a basic server using Express.JS
+* Create a basic server using Express.JS (DONE)

+* Create a set of routes for displaying the HTML pages (DONE)

+* Use jQuery to run AJAX calls to GET and POST data from users to the Express server

 * Create a few array variables that will hold the data

 * Create a set of routes for getting and posting table data

-* Create a set of routes for displaying the HTML pages

-* Use jQuery to run AJAX calls to GET and POST data from users to the Express server

 ---------------------

 ## Phase II - For this second phase, aim to complete the following

-* Backend Team:
+* Backend Team: DONE

 Create a basic Express server.